 Adolescence is a stage of development when an individual is in the process of exploration; he/she wants to try anything.
 With peer pressure, an adolescent may end up drinking alcohol or use illegal drugs.
-If their friends use such substances, temptation is strong.
+If their friends use such substances, the temptation is strong.

 Another cause of drug use and alcohol drinking is popular media.
-Some adolescents may believe that using illegal drugs and alcohol drinking can give them self-confidence to overcome fear, shyness and even escaping problems.
+Some adolescents may believe that using illegal drugs and alcohol drinking can give them the self-confidence to overcome fear, shyness and even escaping problems.

 These problems are only a few that adolescents may encounter in their lives which may cause suicidal ideation or suicidal behavior.
-But how can we know that an individual or an adolescent has tendency to commit suicide?
+But how can we know that an individual or an adolescent has a tendency to commit suicide?

 The National Institute of Mental Health listed some signs or symptoms of someone who is thinking about suicide.